 Other notable places for grooming and shaving stuffs include GEO Trumper, Alfred Dunhill’s and Penhaligon’s.

-Located at No 1 Savile Row, Gieves (The “G” is hard) and Hawkes has royal warrants from HRM The Queen, HRH The Prince of Wales, and HRH The Duke of Edinburgh.
+Located at No 1 Savile Row, Gieves and Hawkes (The “G” is hard) has royal warrants from HRM The Queen, HRH The Prince of Wales, and HRH The Duke of Edinburgh.
 A bespoke suit will cost you circa £4,500.00.
 Established in 1865, Dege & Skinner (below) has an in-store shirt-cutting service, and is famous for its sport and military uniforms.

 Lock and Co would be hat mecca for the Mad Hatter.
 From top hats, to tweeds, panamas and fedoras, they also sell aviator hats and aviator goggles for all you Thomas Crowns out there.

 You’ll need to go slightly further afield to New Oxford Street for London’s most famous brolly shop: James Smith and Sons.
 It’s so well known that cab drivers and locals refer to it simply as “The Umbrella Shop”.

 According to Major Daniel, the venue of choice is dictated by the type of drink which is required: is it a swift drink, a sharpener, a loosener, a settler or a leveller?

 Gordon’s is London’s oldest wine bar and one of my favourites.
 The terrace outside is perfect for hanging out after work into the wee hours.
 Kipling House, in which the bar is located, was home to Samuel Pepys in the 1680s and later to Rudyard Kipling.
 If you’re looking for a bar with model aircraft hanging from the ceiling, The American Bar at the Stafford Hotel is the watering hole of choice.
 Try the Spitfire cocktail, a heady mix of marmalade vodka, passion fruit, elderflower and bubbly.

 Founded in 1798, Rules is London’s oldest restaurant and serves, you guessed it, traditional British cuisine.
-Rules has made several appearances in Downton Abbey and was also featured in the latest Bond film Spectre.
-Rules
+Rules has made several appearances in ‘Downton Abbey’ and was also featured in the latest James Bond film ‘Spectre’.

 Originally opened in 1828 as a chess club and coffee house, the iconic Simpsons on the Strand is also now perfect for a quick drinky-poo before heading off to dinner at the club.
 Charles Dickens and Sir Arthur Conan Doyle were regulars here.